AVCHD

 AVCHD (Advanced Video Coding High Definition) is a file-based format for the digital recording and playback of high-definition video.
-It is H.264 and Dolby AC-3 packaged into the MPEG transport stream, with a set of constraints designed around the camcorders.
+It is H.264 and Dolby AC-3 packaged into the MPEG transport stream, with a set of constraints designed around camcorders.

 Developed jointly by Sony and Panasonic, the format was introduced in 2006 primarily for use in high definition consumer camcorders.
 Related specifications include the professional variants AVCCAM and NXCAM.

 Favorable comparisons of AVCHD against HDV and XDCAM EX solidified perception of AVCHD as a format acceptable for professional use.
 Both Panasonic and Sony released the first consumer AVCHD camcorders in spring of 2007.
 Panasonic released the first AVCHD camcorder aimed at the professional market in 2008, though it was nothing more than the (by then discontinued) FLASH card consumer model rebadged with a different model number.

 In 2011 the AVCHD specification was amended to include 1080-line 50-frame/s and 60-frame/s modes (AVCHD Progressive) and stereoscopic video (AVCHD 3D).
 The new video modes require double the data rate of previous modes.

 AVCHD and its logo are trademarks of Sony and Panasonic.